- ADA Accommodations

 - Assistive Listening Device (ALD): If an ALD is needed contact the ADA Coordinator (link to list) for the courthouse which will be visited to coordinate the day, time, and the department.

-- American Sign Language Interpreter (ASL): If an ASL Interpreter is needed, contact the Interpreter’s Office at (916) 874-8455 to coordinate the day, time, and the department.
+- American Sign Language Interpreter (ASL): If an ASL Interpreter is needed for your court hearing, contact the Interpreter’s Office at (916) 874-8455 to coordinate the day, time and the department.
+For all other ASL needs, contact the ADA Coordinator listed below at the courthouse that will be visited.

 - Computer-Aided Transcription Device: If you need a Real-Time Reporter, contact the ADA Coordinator at (916) 874-7828 to coordinate the day, time and the department.